Flock bronzewing: Taxonomy

 English ornithologist John Gould first described the flock bronzewing, known then as the harlequin bronzewing, in volume five of his book The Birds of Australia.
 It was originally listed under the genus Persitera.
 His first sighting occurred in 1839 along the Mooki River (upper section of Namoi River) within the Liverpool Plains, New South Wales.

 A syntype of Columba (Peristera) histrionica Gould (Bds.
 Austr., 1841.
 Pt.2.
 (March 1), pl.
 (13) = 5 pl.
 66 of bound volume), an adult male, is held in the vertebrate zoology collection of National Museums Liverpool at World Museum, with accession number NML-VZ D1486b.
 The specimen was collected in Namoi, New South Wales in December 1839.
 The specimen was purchased by John Gould and came to the Liverpool national collection via the 13th Earl of Derby's collection which was bequeathed to the people of Liverpool in 1851.
 There are two other syntypes in the collections of the Academy of Natural Sciences of Philadelphia.

+The Gamilaraay people of northern New South Wales use the name galimaramara to refer to this species.